Zabrane/qlnd/doc/LightningTickerplants.md

 # Interacting with Lightning using qlnd

-The [qlnd](https://github.com/jlucid/qlnd) library enables a q process to communication with a locally running `lnd` node via the [LND REST API](https://api.lightning.community/rest/index.html#lnd-rest-api-reference).
-Moreover, the library makes use of the powerful [embedPy](https://code.kx.com/q/ml/embedpy/) interface, recently released by Kx, which allows the kdb+ interpreter to manipulate Python objects, call Python functions, and load Python libraries.
+The [qlnd](https://github.com/jlucid/qlnd) library enables a q process to communicate with a locally running `lnd` node via the [LND REST API](https://api.lightning.community/rest/index.html#lnd-rest-api-reference).
+Moreover, the library makes use of the powerful [embedPy](https://code.kx.com/q/ml/embedpy/) interface, recently released by Kx, which allows the kdb+ interpreter to manipulate Python objects, call Python functions and load Python libraries.
 This is particularly useful for this application given that the REST API Reference documentation has explicit and well tested examples using python.
 For readers interested in other applications of embedPy and kdb+, see [Machine-Learning](https://code.kx.com/q/interfaces/embedpy/) and kdb+.